maxritter/diy-thermocam-website/src/pages/software.md

 ---
 title: Software Ecosystem
+subtitle: >-
-subtitle: Extend the capabilities of your DIY-Thermocam V3
+  Extend the capabilities of your DIY-Thermocam V3 towards open-source desktop software, that offers limitless possibilities for your own applications.
 seo:
   title: DIY-Thermocam | Open-source thermal imaging for everyone!
   description: >-